 1.2) Full-time taught postgraduate students will receive the award for one year.
 For part-time students the award will be paid at a rate pro-rata to the ratio of their programme fee to the full-time programme fee.
-Part-time taught postgraduate students will receive the award at this pro-rata rate for the duration of their studies or until a sum equal to £2,500/10% of the full-time 2020/21 programme fee has been deducted from their cumulative programme fees, whichever occurs sooner.
+Part-time taught postgraduate students will receive the award at this pro-rata rate for the duration of their studies or until a sum equal to £2,500 has been deducted from their cumulative programme fees, whichever occurs sooner.

 1.3) Students will not be eligible for the Postgraduate Progression Award in any year when they are receiving external sponsorship (e.g. payment of programme fees by a registered company, an overseas government, or the UK government) of value equal to or greater than the value of the award.
 The value of the award will refer to the pro-rata award where the student is registered on a part-time basis.

-1.4) Where students qualify for other University funding, such funding will be applied as a discount to the programme fee raised after the application of the discount awarded by the Postgraduate Progression Award.
+1.4) Where students qualify for other University funding, such funding will be applied as a discount to the programme fee raised, followed thereafter by the application of the discount awarded by the Postgraduate Progression Award.

 1.5) Students in receipt of the Postgraduate Progression Award cannot concurrently hold a Vice Chancellor’s International Attainment Scholarship (PGT)

 You do not need to make an application to receive the Postgraduate Progression Award as it will be automatically allocated to all eligible students.